 Step 5: Make Yourself Indispensable at Work

 This step is critical.
 If you have a job that you believe would enable you to work part-time, you must demonstrate that you are valuable enough to the organization to be effective part-time.
 Of course, some jobs may lend themselves to part-time work, but for most of us, raising this with our boss will be a delicate matter.
 One step in that direction is to begin working one or two days a week from home.
-This conditions your boss and co-workers to not seeing you everyday.
-Again, the ability to telecommute will also vary from one job to another, but is a good first step toward a 24-hour work week.
+This conditions your boss and co-workers to not see you every day.
+Again, the ability to telecommute will also vary from one job to another but is a good first step toward a 24-hour workweek.
 If your current employment is just not conducive to part-time work, you may have to look for another job.
 Ultimately, you may find that you can make more money part-time at another job than you can with your current work.

 One final thought.
 Working less can take many different forms.
 You may begin working 4 days a week or working full time but telecommuting one or two days per week.
 The ultimate goal, in my mind, is to take back more control in your life to do the things you want to do when you want to do them.